cybercongress/cybercongress/site/content/post/game-of-links-end.md

 # Disciplines

-There were 7 disciplines that were subdivided further into 2 different types: dependent on takeoff donations and independent of takeoff donations.
-We will not go into `euler-4` and `full validator set` disciplines cause `euler-4` has been [described](https://github.com/cybercongress/launch-kit/tree/0.1.0/lifetime_rewards_tool) already.
-The `full validator set` didn't play this game cause didn't meet the minimal terms such as getting 42 active validators in a 10,000 block period.
+There were 7 disciplines that were subdivided further into 2 different categories: dependent on takeoff donations and independent of takeoff donations.
+We will not go into `euler-4` and `full validator set` disciplines because `euler-4` has been [described](https://github.com/cybercongress/launch-kit/tree/0.1.0/lifetime_rewards_tool) already.
+The `full validator set` discipline didn't play out due to the fact that it didn't meet the minimal terms required, such as getting 42 active validators for a period of 10,000 blocks.

 ## Relevance